eriksjolund/podman-nginx-socket-activation/examples/example3/README.md

         --sdnotify=conmon \
         docker.io/library/nginx
    ```
-   (To adjust the file for your system, replace `1000` with the UID found in step 2)
+4. Edit the file _/etc/systemd/system/example3.service_ and replace `1000` with the UID found in step 2.
-4. Optional step for improved security: Edit the file _/etc/systemd/system/example3.service_
+5. Optional step for improved security: Edit the file _/etc/systemd/system/example3.service_
    and add the option `--network none` to the `podman run` command.
    For details, see section [_Possibility to restrict the network in the container_](#possibility-to-restrict-the-network-in-the-container)
-5. Create the file _/etc/systemd/system/example3.socket_ with the contents
+6. Create the file _/etc/systemd/system/example3.socket_ with the contents
    ```
    [Unit]
    Description=Example 3 socket